lsst-dm/dm_dev_guide/communications/rfc.rst

 -----------------

 If the discussion is not converging, but you still feel that a decision must be taken, you (or the DMCCB) may escalate the RFC to be considered by the DM Change Control Board (DMCCB).
-Click the **Escalate RFC** button on the RFC's JIRA issue page to do this.
+Click the **Escalate RFC** button on the RFC's JIRA issue page to do this; the RFC will be marked as **Flagged**.

-Some types of RFCs are immediately escalated as a matter of routine, see :ref:`rfc-exceptions`.
+Some types of RFCs are immediately flagged as a matter of routine: see :ref:`rfc-exceptions` for details.

 .. _rfc-withdrawing: